 Encouraging and facilitating student exchanges

-Many university programs in the European Union require students to study in a different country for a semester or a year, which is atypical in the United States.
+Many university programs in the European Union require students to study in a different country for a semester or a year.
 One distinct advantage for students who study abroad lies in the connections they make with locals; for graduate students, this can result in significantly expanded research opportunities.
 Many international universities offer graduate or post-doctoral fellowships as a way to bring scholars from other countries, and their knowledge of other research traditions, to their campuses.
-Occasionally, international exchange programs (where an entire cohort of students moves among several countries) are offered; one example is Global Xchange.
+Occasionally, international exchange programs (where an entire cohort of students moves among several countries) are offered; one example was Global Xchange.